You can use a Flow visualization with the Mobile Device Type dimension.

 In some situations, an individual user can associate with a large number of ECIDs.
 This can occur if the individual uses a lot of browsers or apps, and can be exacerbated if they frequently clear cookies or use the browser’s private or incognito browsing mode.

 These two metrics are roughly equivalent to each other.
+Differences between the 2 metrics occur when:

 Yes.
 Analysis Workspace uses the 2.0 API to request data from Adobe’s servers, and you can view API calls Adobe uses to make your own reports: